silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ### Identity

-what file am i?
+The "identity" element contains information about the locale described in the LDML file.
+The most important child elements are "language", "script", "territory", "variant", and the SLDR-specific "special/sil:identity".

+Not all of these elements are required.
+Only the elements used in the locale's minimal langtag are included.
+For example, in the file `enq.xml`, only the language element will be included.
+In the file `sat_Deva_IN`, the language ("sat"), script ("Deva"), and territory ("IN") elements will all be included.

+The sil:identity element is the child of a "special" element within the identity element.
+It contains attributes for the script and region of the locale, regardless of their inclusion in the previous elements.
+In addition, it contains a "source" attribute that indicates whether the file was imported from the CLDR.
+If there is no "source" attribute in the sil:identity element, the file is unique to the SLDR.

 ### Locale Display Names

-vocab relating to the locale (lang, script, region). most important value is the autonym (name of lang in lang AND USING THE CORRECT SCRIPT)
+vocab relating to the locale (lang, script, region). most important value is the autonym (name of lang in lang AND USING THE CORRECT SCRIPT). make sure to note that you do not have to list the full tag in the type attribute, even if the file is a long tag (i.e. sat_Deva has its autonym listed under sat, not sat_Deva).

 ### Characters

-exemplar time, dont forget to explain the difference between main, aux, and index
+exemplar time, dont forget to explain the difference between main, aux, and index. and what can overlap and what cant.

 ### Dates
-oh boy. someone (me) needs to track down the difference between uppercase H and lowercase h again. which one is 24 hr? i never remember.
+oh boy. someone (me)(emily) needs to track down the difference between uppercase H and lowercase h again. which one is 24 hr? i never remember.

 ### Collations